chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Next, you'll specify the permissions themselves--which in IAM v2 are the `statements`-- declared as an array.
-We only need a single statement in this case, though, providing access to the _get_, _list_, and _update_ actions for _users_ and _teams_ that have been assigned the project `project-devops`.
+We only need a single statement in this case, though, providing access to the _get_, _list_, and _update_ actions for _users_ and _teams_ that have been assigned to the project `project-devops`.
 Note that the `projects` property in statements designates permission for the resources within the statement (here, that is `iam:users` and `iam:teams`), _not_ for the policy itself:

 ```json